Overview

 UNQUOTE

-This development became known to us after Amtrak released the meeting minutes for the December 4, 2024, Board meeting, in response to a Freedom of Information Act request.
+This development became known to us after Amtrak released the meeting minutes for the December 4, 2024 Board meeting in response to a Freedom of Information Act request.

-May 22, 2025 | Amtrak’s Board permitted the public to observe (virtually via Zoom) a 90-minute portion of their regularly scheduled 2-day plenary meeting of the Board.
+May 22, 2025 | Amtrak’s Board permitted the public to observe (virtually via Zoom) a 90-minute portion of its regularly scheduled two-day plenary meeting.

 June 2025 | Amtrak launched a redesigned webpage for the Board of Directors.
-The updated page includes recorded videos and presentations from the Board’s public sessions, as well as a selection of corporate governance documents — including the corporation’s bylaws.
+The updated page includes recorded videos and presentations from the Board’s public sessions, as well as a selection of corporate governance documents, including the corporation’s bylaws.

 Legislation in Congress